Whyte Cleon Limited |

 3. Own the skills assessment

 Many recruiters now use asynchronous video tools and skills platforms such as TestGorilla and HackerRank as part of their screening process.
-Practice these formats in advance so they feel natural, and approach them as an opportunity to demonstrate your digital competence alongside your technical ability.
+Practise these formats in advance so they feel natural, and approach them as an opportunity to demonstrate your digital competence alongside your technical ability.

 4. Arrive early and stay organised